carocad/bake/README.md

   - ✅ resolve all data and locals
   - ✅ run the tasks in dependency order
 - ✅ prune targets:
   - ✅ removes all files created by any target
 - watch a (public) target:
   - run or dry-run a target task
 - cache targets of a recipe
   - store all target results in a zip file
   - store all targets hashes in a state file
+- ❓ how to handle "system" dependencies?
+  - for example: how should bake react if "go" is updated between executions?